joecummings/personal-websitev2/tutorials_md/git_commit_cleanup.md

 pick c4fb686 Add feature-1 tests
 ```

 The option we want is `s` or `squash`.
-(You could also use `f` fir `fixup`.)
+(You could also use `f` for `fixup`.)
 The caveat is that all these commits have to be consectutive.
 So if these commits were all over our history, we'd have to use our editor and a little Vim magic to move all these commits together.
 Typically, I keep the oldest one where it is and move the more recent commits back.

 > Vim tips: `Shift + V` will let you select an entire line in Vim.
 Then, you can use `d` to cut it, move your cursor to where you want it, and `p` to paste it.